Remarks on partitions into expanders: Introduction

 \section{Introduction}

-This paper revolves around the fact that ``graphs where linearly\=/small subsets have large boundaries can be decomposed into unions of expanders''.
-To make the statement clear, we need to introduce some terminology: let $X$ be a finite graph with no multiple edges nor loops.
+This paper revolves around the fact that ``graphs where linearly\=/small subsets have large boundaries can be partitioned into unions of linearly\=/large expanders''.
+To make the statement clear, we need to introduce some terminology: let $X$ be a finite graph with no multiple edges or loops.
 Given a finite set of vertices $A\subseteq X$, the \emph{boundary} of $A$ is the set of edges connecting $A$ to its complement: